Shortcut Stabilized Whipped Cream

 Here’s a summary of how this recipe is made.
 Find the complete ingredients list and full instructions within the printable recipe card below!

 - Add all ingredients to a medium bowl.
-Whisk by hand for 1-2 minutes to dissolve the pudding mix.

 Note that the mixture will continue to firm up as it sets (just like when you make a pudding mix following the instructions on the box).
 Be careful not to overwhip as it will go fast!